Frostproof, Florida: History

 The settlement in the area now known as Frostproof was established in 1850.
-This settlement, like many in central Florida at the time, was set up as a fort and was called Fort Clinch.
+This settlement, like many in Central Florida at the time, was set up as a fort and was called Fort Clinch.
 The fort was named after the local Lake Clinch which was, in turn, named after the Seminole War commander Duncan Lamont Clinch.

-This settlement was abandoned only months later.
-By the 1880s, Frostproof began to see its first permanent settlers as homesteaders were attracted to the abundant hunting in the area which included much deer and turkey, as well as ample fishing.
+The Fort Clinch settlement started in January 1850, but was abandoned by June 1850.
+But by the 1880s, Frostproof began to see its first permanent settlers as homesteaders were attracted to the abundant hunting in the area which included much deer and turkey, as well as fishing.

-The name was a marketing ploy to convince potential landowners that the town has never had, and never would have, a frost that could destroy the large citrus-driven economy.
-However, only a couple of years later, a frost during the Great Freeze of 1895 killed most of the citrus in Frostproof.
-Prior to being named Frostproof, the town was named Keystone City.
+The name was a marketing ploy to convince potential landowners that the community has never had, and never would have, a frost that could destroy the large citrus-driven economy.
+But ironically, a frost during the Great Freeze winter of 1894 and 1895 killed most of the citrus in Frostproof.
+Prior to being named Frostproof, it was briefly named Keystone City.
 However, after being confused regularly with Keystone Heights, a city in North Florida, Frostproof was coined.

-W. H. Overocker applied for the first post office here in 1892, with a name of Keystone City.
-Postal authorities disallowed it because there was already a Keystone Heights in Florida.
-Joseph Washington Carson suggested Frostproof as a substitute, but Overocker instead chose Lakemont.
-Carson's choice of Frostproof was based on the town's relatively minor damage from the freeze in December 1894, which ruined much of the state's citrus crop.
+This happened when W. H. Overocker applied for its first post office in 1892, with the name "Keystone City".
+But postal authorities disallowed it because there was already a Keystone Heights in Florida.
+Joseph Washington (J.W.)
+Carson, whose family were one of the first settlers in the community in 1886, suggested "Frostproof" as a substitute, but Overocker and many residents chose "Lakemont" instead.

-Carson volunteered to deliver the application to the post office in Fort Meade and on the way changed the name from Lakemont to Frostproof, which was approved.
-Overocker, to his surprise, was appointed the postmaster of Frostproof.
+J.W.
+Carson volunteered to deliver the application to the post office in Fort Meade, and on his way there, he scratched out the name "Lakemont" and wrote "Frostproof", which was approved.
+When Carson and many residents found out Overocker changed the community's name, they briefly got it switched back to the Lakemont name, from 1898 to 1906.
+But in 1906, Overocker, to his surprise, was appointed the postmaster, and he renamed it Frostproof again.
 The early post office was located on the corner of Wall Street and Carson Avenue.

 After many delays, Frostproof first received rail service in 1912.
 Frostproof's Historic Train Depot no longer has passenger trains or freight arriving or departing; however, it is open for tours.

-The Historic Downtown District runs East and West between Lake Clinch and Lake Reedy on Wall Street.
+The Town of Frostproof was incorporated as a municipality on June 18, 1918, and was approved by the Florida Legislature the following year.
+It officially became the City of Frostproof on November 11, 1960.
+Its historic downtown district runs east and west between Lake Clinch and Lake Reedy on Wall Street.